nicolasventer/Cpp-Interruptible-Sleep/README.md

 InterruptibleSleep is a **single header c++ library** that allows you to **sleep for a specified amount of time** with the ability to **interrupt the sleep at any time**.

+# Features

+- sleep available for all time units
+- sleep interruptible at any time
+- check if the sleep has been interrupted

 # Installation

 Include the file [`InterruptibleSleep.hpp`](InterruptibleSleep.hpp) in your project.